rollkit/docs/docs/specs.md

 As we want to change as little as possible inside the SDK we will surely have to stick to the vanilla ABCI interface.
-That said, some of the properties we also want for the Rollmint chains, e.g., that the intermediate state roots and the final state root (e.g. app-hash) of a block match the state transitions implied by the Transactions included in that very same block require changes in the ABCI itself.
+That said, some of the properties we also want for the Rollkit chains, e.g., that the intermediate state roots and the final state root (e.g. app-hash) of a block match the state transitions implied by the Transactions included in that very same block require changes in the ABCI itself.
 While ABCI++ is not part of this project’s scope, we are